telegraph/api-responder/README.md

 [npm](https://www.npmjs.com/package/api-responder)

-### A 3 way router and server
+### A 4 way router and server

-#### 1. A server with options for port, public folder and router config set on command line
+#### 1. A quick server with options for port, public folder and router config set on command line

 ```

         $ node server --config  api-config.js' --port 8087

 ```